makenneth/HiPup/README.md

 - [ ] create a basic style guide
 - [ ] position elements on the page
 - [ ] add basic colors & styles

-### Phase 5: Notebooks (1 day)

-**Objective:** Notes belong to Notebooks, and can be viewed by notebook.

-- [ ] create `Notebook` model
-- build out API, Flux loop, and components for:
-  - [ ] Notebook CRUD
-  - [ ] adding notes requires a notebook
-  - [ ] moving notes to a different notebook
-  - [ ] viewing notes by notebook
-- Use CSS to style new views

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.

-### Phase 6: Tags (1.5 days)

-**Objective:** Notes can be tagged with multiple tags, and tags are searchable.

-- [ ] create `Tag` model and join table
-- build out API, Flux loop, and components for:
-  - [ ] fetching tags for notebook
-  - [ ] adding tags to notebook
-  - [ ] creating tags while adding to notebooks
-  - [ ] searching notebooks by tag
-- [ ] Style new elements

 ### Phase 7: Allow Complex Styling in Notes (0.5 days)